 Non-citizens building a life in the United States have never had it easy.
 A new life in the U.S. is fraught with challenges you don’t always see coming.
 If you get in trouble with police, it’s important to know where you stand legally as an immigrant and as someone with a right to due process.
 The intersection of immigration law and criminal law is sometimes referred to a crimmigration.
 And what you don’t know about criminal immigration can hurt you.

 Don’t Face Your Criminal Immigration Problems Alone

 If you’re a non-citizen accused of breaking the law, then you have to defend your rights both as a criminal defendant and an immigrant.
 Your best chance at maintaining the life you’re trying to build in this country is with a Colorado criminal immigration attorney.
-Call 303-688-0944 for your free case assessment, o si gustarÍa hablar con nosotros en español, por favor llámenos al 720-359-2442.
+Call 303-688-0944 for your case assessment, o si gustarÍa hablar con nosotros en español, por favor llámenos al 720-359-2442.

 What is ‘Crimmigration?’

 Crimmigration is legal shorthand for ‘criminal immigration.’
 It refers to situations where non-citizens are charged with crimes that could impact their immigration status.